qqweb9755/blog-qqtrend-com/content/posts/2018-02-03--language-feeling2/index.md

 The first point means it can sometimes generate gibberish, the second means if you ask it again you can get a different sentence.
 So you could keep requesting translations until we get below a threshold for naturalness.

 The final motivating example I want to mention is one that I think is easily over-looked.
 We can use this tool to improve the training data that we are giving to our NLP models.
 The bigger the data the better the models, but big data might mean a corpus of a billion words, harvested from the Internet,and written by people who didn't stop to proof-read.
 Our poor-overworked native speaker checker will never have time to check the whole corpus.
 But if our tool went through and scored them for us, it could pull just the most suspicious 1%.
 Or 0.1%.
-Any mistakes get fixed and *all* our NLP models get slightly better.
+Any mistakes get (manually) fixed and *all* our NLP models get slightly better.

 ## What We Need First